-6.8 New Build and Regeneration - (£6,249k) underspend
+6.4 New Build and Regeneration - on target

 The new build programme runs across several financial years which can result in under/overspends if the programme changes against original estimates.
-The procurement of a new contractor and complex challenges on some sites has led to this underspend.
 Construction is the next key milestone to be achieved at Gloucester Street/Bradley Street, Cambridge House and Glebelands and is due to take place within the financial year.
 These sites will deliver a total of 44 affordable properties (39 affordable rent and 5 shared ownership).
 Upon completion of the projects the final project costs and outturn position will be reported in the relevant budget monitoring report when the assessment of closure costs is complete.